osmandapp/web/main/docs/user/personal/tracks.md

 ![Track on the map iOS](@site/static/img/personal/tracks/battery_andr.png)

 Select an optimisation setting.
 To prevent the app from asking you the next time you make a selection, tap the Don't ask anymore button.
+You can additionally read the section in the article [Trip recording plugin](../plugins/trip-recording.md#baterry-optimization).
 **NOTE**.
 Optimizing battery usage in Android can cause gaps and inaccuracies in recorded tracks.
 If you encounter such problems, try changing the battery usage mode to *Unrestricted*.